The Need for Accelerators

 The Data Plane Development Kit (DPDK) consists of libraries to accelerate packet processing workloads.
 The DPDK test environment lets you simulate varying workloads with different producer and worker counts.
 Intel DLB can accelerate DPDK through efficient load balancing.

-The following graph of data from the DPDK test environment illustrates the effectiveness of the recipes at distributing resources in different producer/worker scenarios.
-The labels indicate the number of producers and workers (for example, “8P8W” represents 8 producers with 8 workers).
+The following graph of data from the DPDK test environment illustrates the effectiveness of the recipes in distributing resources in different producer/worker scenarios.
+The labels indicate the number of producers and workers (for example, “8P8W” represents eight producers with eight workers).

 In higher producer/worker counts, the impact of other bottlenecks is reduced.
 Here, we notice that in these scenarios, there is near-linear scaling of performance based on how much of the resources are allocated per virtual function.
 This allows the system admin to adjust their settings accordingly to extract the maximum performance based on how many virtual machines are sharing the device.